FurtherProgramming/assignment-2-birdman769/README.md

 -sometimes the ADMIN- user manager page displays the admins details upon load.
 I have not figured out why it does this.
 Usually does not occur.

+-Console outputs an integer during testing.
+Doesnt affect testing but unable to locate the source of it.
+Always an interger of 7 to date.